Fraudulent Application Policy and Procedure

 Anti-Fraud and Verification Procedure for Applications Submitted via UCAS

 - UCAS uses the Hunter database to screen all applications received via the shared admissions service.
-For further information about the UCAS process please refer here.
+For further information about the UCAS process please refer to UCAS Verification for Fraud And Similarity.

 - The Head of Admissions will write to the applicant to request original documents or scans of original documents and information relating to the suspicion.